 Sinuses have several functions, for example: making the incoming air warmer and helping in the formation of different sounds.
 If the sinuses get inflamed and infected and the condition lasts less than four weeks, it is called acute sinusitis.
 If acute sinusitis becomes persistent and symptoms last longer than three months it has progressed into chronic sinusitis.
 Sinusitis can get from a minor annoyance to a serious condition – chronic sinusitis – that could require surgery if not treated properly!

-A few of the symptoms you may have associated with sinusitis are stuffy nose, headache and thick nasal secretions of colours like green, yellow, or blood-tinged.
+A few of the symptoms you may have associated with sinusitis are stuffy nose, headache and thick, green, yellow or blood-tinged nasal secretions.

-Risk factors in sinus infection are allergic rhinitis or nasal allergy (hay fever), nasal polyps, congenital nasal abnormalities (deviation of septum), cystic fibrosis, asthma, smoking, people with poor immune system.
+Risk factors in sinus infection are allergic rhinitis or nasal allergy (hay fever), nasal polyps, congenital nasal abnormalities (deviation of septum), cystic fibrosis, asthma, smoking, low immunity.

-- Reduce the need of any type of antibiotics or inhalers
+- Reduces the need of antibiotics or inhalers

 - Reduces hospital visits and eliminates invasive procedures

 - Improves general health and quality of life

 - Enforces resistance to respiratory tract diseases